cyscale/cyscale.com/src/markdown/blog/2022-09-01-a-guide-to-cloud-data-security.md

 Classifying data does not protect it on its own.
 However, this process can help you understand which is the most sensitive data in order to better focus your efforts to secure it.

-AWS (Amazon Web Services), Azure, and GCP provide labels or tags for users to implement [data classification](https://cyscale.com/blog/data-classification/).
+AWS (Amazon Web Services), Azure, and Google Cloud provide labels or tags for users to implement [data classification](https://cyscale.com/blog/data-classification/).
 Labels/tags can be predefined by the public cloud vendor or can be user-defined according to the user’s specific needs.

 ## **How do you ensure integrity?**